The head, the heart and the hand!

 One in three Nord Anglia school leavers progress to the top 100 universities in the world.
 NAIS Dublin will be one of only 200 schools globally to offer all three of the International Baccalaureate curricula.
 These are world class programmes which demand distinctive, personalised teaching styles.
 They have huge international recognition and function as global passports for the internationally mobile.
 Tolerance, international-mindedness and respect for other worldviews and cultures are deeply embedded in each programme.
-The school will thus educate the head, the heart and the hand.
-We aim to expose our students to a school environment without cultural boundaries, to provide a highly transformational learning experience: which creates confidence, growth and ultimately, an enviable quality of outlook and demeanour.
-The very highest order skills of compassion, empathy (the head and the heart) and altruism (the hand!) will be fostered and honed through a local, national and global service community service opportunities.
-Pupils will be given a powerful understanding of the six pillars of sustained well-being espoused by Dr. Martin Seligman’s positive psychology ‘Flourish’ research.
+The school thus educates the head, the heart and the hand.
+We expose our students to a school environment without cultural boundaries, to provide a highly transformational learning experience: which creates confidence, growth and ultimately, an enviable quality of outlook and demeanour.
+The very highest order skills of compassion, empathy (the head and the heart) and altruism (the hand!) are fostered and honed through a local, national and global service community service opportunities.
+Pupils are given a powerful understanding of the six pillars of sustained well-being espoused by Dr. Martin Seligman’s positive psychology ‘Flourish’ research.

 The leading edge Leopardstown campus is a dynamic and vibrant environment offering first-rate music, drama, culture and sporting activities.
 Above all, we have outstanding teachers, who do not simply impart an academic curriculum.
 We must not forget or underestimate that teachers also impart who they are, their mindset, outlook and quality of being.
 All teachers are impressively and exceptionally rounded internationalists who lead extra-curricular activities and are wholesome role models.
 As part of the Nord Anglia family, students benefit from the wonderful, bespoke collaborations we have with world-leading institutions such as Juilliard School, Massachusetts Institute of Technology and UNICEF, offering real-world experiences to develop their problem-solving skills.